Cavity Treatment

 Flow of Cavity Treatment.

-4. Distance confirmation with the nerve: Treatment method is determined based on the distance to the nerve.
+4. Confirming the distance to the nerve: We then determine the most appropriate treatment method based on the distance to the nerve.

 5. Pulp capping: Protecting the nerve with indirect or direct pulp capping.